Tourism in Andhra Pradesh

 Andhra Pradesh is a state in India.
 Andhra Pradesh Tourism Development Corporation (APTDC) is a state government agency which promotes tourism in Andhra Pradesh, describing the state as the Koh-i-Noor of India.
 Andhra Pradesh has a variety of tourist attractions including beaches, hills, caves, wildlife, forests and temples.

 Tourist destinations

 Visakhapatnam

 Visakhapatnam city has many tourist attractions such as Kailasagiri park near the sea, Visakha Museum, Indira Gandhi Zoological Park, the INS Kursura (S20) Submarine museum, City Central Park, VUDA Park, the Dolphin's Nose, and the Lighthouse.

-The TU-142 museum in Visakhapatnam is a newly opened museum in the coastline of RK beach.
+The TU 142 Aircraft Museum in Visakhapatnam is a newly opened museum in the coastline of RK Beach.

 Baruva (Beach)

 Baruva is a village located near Sompeta in Srikakulam district, Andhra Pradesh, India.
 It is located at 18.53N 84.35E., at an average height 10m(35 feet) The Mahendratanaya river merges into the Bay of Bengal at this place.

 Baruva was used as a seaport in the era of British colonial rule in India up to 1948.
 In July 1917 a ship carrying goods sank in the sea.
 To commemorate this incident a pillar was constructed.[2]
 The harbor is closed, but the old lighthouse stood until 2000.
 A light house has been constructed next to the beach resort.
 Baruva's beach is one of the oldest in Andhra Pradesh.